Kaustubh-404/TrackYourTax/README.md

 Our team will review your contribution and merge it if it aligns with the project's goals and standards.

-## License

-TaxRevenueTransparency is open-source and licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the codebase as per the terms of the license.

-We appreciate your interest in our project and hope that TaxRevenueTransparency proves to be a valuable tool in promoting financial transparency in government operations.
+We appreciate your interest in our project and hope that Track My Tax proves to be a valuable tool in promoting financial transparency in government operations.
 Should you have any questions or feedback, please feel free to reach out to us.
 Happy tracking!

+*[Please note that the above content is a sample README file for illustrative purposes.
+You may need to modify it based on your actual project details and requirements.]*